Post-Covid: from mass tourism to space tourism

 This phenomenon appeared in the 1960s with the growth in purchasing power and the rise in living standards, and has continued to grow and impact the planet: global warming, natural sites under threat, local populations under pressure, etc. The many harmful effects of "over-tourism" have been well known for several years now.

 This phenomenon, which accelerated with the democratisation of the airline industry in the early 1990s, has given rise to new notions denouncing the limits of its practice.
 For example, "touristophobia" refers to the resentment of the local population towards tourists.
 This concept has emerged in major European cities, such as Barcelona and Lisbon.
 The rejection of foreign visitors by the inhabitants of the same region adds to the disadvantages caused by centralised tourism.

 Towards the end of mass tourism

 Thus, mass tourism is not viable, whether from an environmental, societal or economic point of view.
-It is therefore necessary to rethink the modes of tourism consumption by favouring responsible, less dense and more respectful tourism.
-This is how the notion of space is reconsidered within the tourist industry.
+It is therefore necessary to rethink the modes of tourism consumption by favouring responsible tourism, less dense and more respectful.
+This is how the notion of space is reconsidered within the tourism industry.
 Indeed, it would make it possible to limit the negative impacts mentioned above, while remaining in phase with consumer trends that are moving towards more responsible alternative practices.

 Whether it is tourism professionals, government organisations or simply tourists themselves, everyone has a role to play in this new era of travel.
 The most important thing would be to avoid using "greenwashing" as a marketing method to give oneself an ethical image, but to really think and act in favour of sustainable tourism.
 Thus, travellers are now considered as consumers of their own holidays, really thinking about the consequences of their practices.